Yoda-Flash/rabeat/README.md

 Music has always been a big part of my life, and rhythm games are my favorite games, so I decided to make a rhythm game.
 I was also inspired by Super Mario Party's Sound Stage.

-*Please note that the Hard level has not been synchronized to the music yet, so please only play the Easy and Normal levels.

 ## Setup
 Run ```git clone https://github.com/Yoda-Flash/rabeat.git``` Enter the game directory, and then run ```python -m venv venv``` to create a virtual environment.